 Hi guys!
 In this post, we will be indulging in some selfish crochet.
 “Selfish crochet?
 What?
 I never make anything for myself,” you might be thinking.
 Well, it’s time to change that.
 Today is all about you.
 It’s about taking a step back from creating for other people, to make something special for yourself.
 As Donna and Tom from Parks and Rec would say, “Treat yo’ self!”.
 This hygge crochet blanket is designed to reflect coziness, self-care, and indulgence.
 It is made using a large crochet hook – to help speed up the making process – and soft, luxurious yarn that won’t break your budget (I promise).
-Let’s get started!
+Continue scrolling down for the free pattern.

 Last night, I slept with this throw on top of my comforter (I like to sleep under the weight of 2 blankets).
 It was so soft and comfortable – something that I am not always used to with crochet blankets.
 While I love crocheting blankets, they aren’t always as soft as I would like them to be.
 I am notorious for using cheap(er) yarn that isn’t exactly soft to the touch.
 This blanket is different though.
 I wish I could pass you this blanket through the screen, so you could test it out for yourself.
 For now you’ll just have to take my word for it.

 About this Hygge Crochet Blanket: